London Southend Airport launches ‘Connecting the Community’ commitment

 The London Southend Airport Community Noise Forum - LSACNF

-The LSACNF will be established to create and maintain an impartial pathway for local communities to engage with the airport, and to increase trust, transparency and clarity on noise issues associated with London Southend Airport.
+The LSACNF has been established to create and maintain an impartial pathway for local communities to engage with the airport, and to increase trust, transparency and clarity on noise issues associated with London Southend Airport.

 To register your interest in joining the Community Noise Forum please email with your name, address and reasons for wanting to be a member.
 The aim is to ensure representation from all SS0 – SS9 postcodes.

 - LSA CNG meeting held 12 May 2022